dfakhrizaman/daffascript/src/posts/mvi-for-react-developer.md

 For a React developer, MVI in Android will feel like second nature.
 Think of the ViewModel as your Redux store, the XML as your JSX, and intents as your dispatches.

 The best part?
-You get all the power of Android’s platform—background services, platform APIs, offline support—while keeping the **predictable state model** you're already comfortable with.
+You get all the power of Android’s platform, background services, platform APIs, offline support, while keeping the **predictable state model** you're already comfortable with.

 ## TLDR